 We now have an event probability of 3%, effectively zero if we are talking about a complex event that only happens once every four years, such as manufactured election violence.
-This dynamic is logically in line with Axelrod's assumption that given enough time, large enough N, and the ability to communicate, groups will find ways to cooperate and resolve conflict in a prisoner's dilemma if they play a cooperative "tit-for-tat" strategy (2006).
-The results of this model demonstrate the value of access to decentralized communication systems in environments where the goal is to prevent violence, but review of the risks associated with this kind of information regime must be considered as well.
+This dynamic is logically in line with Axelrod's assumption that given enough time, large enough N, and the ability to communicate, groups will find ways to cooperate and resolve conflict in asymmetric information environments (2006).
+The results of this model indicate the value of access to decentralized communication systems in environments where the goal is to prevent violence, but review of the risks associated with this kind of information regime must be considered as well.